ecell/ecell4_docs/en/installation.rst

 E-Cell4 does not support Python2.

-E-Cell4 does not support `pip install` on Windows and Mac.
+E-Cell4 does not support :code:`pip install` on Windows and Mac.

 Windows
 ^^^^^^^^